plaidml/plaidml/README.md

   * Various fixes for bugs (#89)

-## Current Limitations

-This version of PlaidML has some notable limitations which will be addressed soon in upcoming releases:

-  * Start-up times are long for training
-  * Training throughput much lower than we'd like

 ### Validated Hardware

 Vertex.AI runs a comprehensive set of tests for each release against these hardware targets: